FreeClimbAPI/nodejs-sdk/docs/source/api/api.rst

 setPersyUrl(newUrl)
 ^^^^^^^^^^^^^^^^^^^^^

-    Change the Persephony instance the SDK interacts with.
+    Change the FreeClimb instance the SDK interacts with.

-    :newUrl: {string} The URL to the api of the Persephony instance to use. e.g https://persephony.com/apiserver
+    :newUrl: {string} The URL to the api of the FreeClimb instance to use. e.g https://persephony.com/apiserver